solitonyc/comic-api/README.md

 # Programming
 ## Code Snippet Sample:
-The below sets my initial state for the search box, provides a capture array for the fetch data, fetches the data from the API, sets controls for the search controls, and selects the fields I need from the API.
+The React component code below sets the initial state for the search's input box, provides a capture array for the API data, fetches the data from the API, sets controls for the submitting the input values, and selects the defined fields from the API to be rendered.

 ```
 import React, { Component } from 'react';